 2. Constantly Rapping About Your Credentials

 Okay, we get it.
-You have a successful career in Hiphop.
+You have a successful career in hip-hop.
 Congratulations, but we don’t really want to hear about it in every round.
 Battle rap is about verbally demolishing your opponent in the most creative way, so if you’re only going to talk about yourself, then why don’t you just make a song?
-Sure, you can brag a bit about your credentials, but make sure it’s still relevant to the match or the lines you’re spitting.
+Sure, you can brag a bit about your credentials, but make sure it’s still relevant to the match.

 1. Distracting Your Opponent

 Everyone knows that distracting your opponents in battles will never be cool, but unfortunately, some emcees still do it.
 Whatever their reasons are, they need to cut it out right now.
 If there’s legit bad blood between you and the rapper in front of you, then crush him or her with your sick rhymes.